Contents

 Where the chat UI stops and your own Python takes over

 Open WebUI is the front end most people slap in front of Ollama and call it a day — a tidy ChatGPT-alike that talks to local models.
-That’s fine until you want the model to do something: hit your internal docs, call an API, run a query, or chain a couple of models together.
-The built-in features cover some of this, but the real escape hatch is Pipelines: a separate plugin server that lets you insert arbitrary Python into the request flow.
+That’s fine right up until you want the model to do something: hit your internal docs, call an API, run a query, or chain a couple of models together.
+I hit that wall the week I wanted my local assistant to answer from a folder of PDFs instead of making things up.
+The built-in RAG and function features cover some of this, but the real escape hatch is Pipelines: a mechanism that lets you insert arbitrary Python into the request flow.
 It’s the difference between “chat with a model” and “wire a model into your systems.”

 Advertisement